ethereumjs/ethereumjs-monorepo/README.md

 npm link
 ```

-Note: you can also fallback to invoking the client by using `./bin/cli.js`.
+Note: for development purposes you can invoke the client by build with `npm run build:node` and
+then run `node ./dist/bin/cli.js`.

 **Running the Client**